-1. A self-aware and self-analytical letter of introduction to the portfolio (2+ pages, minimum 500 words).
+- A self-aware and self-analytical letter of introduction to the portfolio (minimum 500 words).
 As part of this letter, students must define both the intellectual limitations and strengths of the writing in the portfolio and the specific drafting and revision methods employed in their production.

-2. Two or three examples of your best writing, up to a total of 15 pages.
-This set of pages should include a complete anlytical and/or argumentative essay.
-The examples can be drawn from any course--they need not be from an English or Writing course.
-NOTE for the purposes of this portfolio, "page" is interpreted to mean 250-275 words.
+- Two or three examples of your best writing, up to a total of 15 pages.
+These pages should include a complete analytical and/or argumentative essay.
+The examples can be drawn from any course--they need not be from an English or writing course.
+For the purposes of this portfolio, "page" is interpreted to mean 250-275 words.

-3. All portfolios must be submitted with a signed cover sheet that acts as a certification of originality.
-On this form, available here, you assert that this indeed your own work and that no one has written it but you.
-Stetson University's Honor System specifically states that students must do their own work and only their own work, adding that "All incoming students are expected to subscribe to this Pledge upon entrance to the university."
-With that in mind, we ask that you, as an incoming student, promise that your porfoflio is your original work and that you have not relied on excessive or inappropriate assistance from anyone else in the development of that material.
+- All portfolios must be submitted with a signed cover sheet that acts as a certification of originality.
+On this form, you assert that this indeed your own work and that no one has written it but you.
+The Honor System specifically states that students must do their own work and only their own work, adding that "All incoming students are expected to subscribe to this Pledge upon entrance to the university."
+With that in mind, we ask that you, as an incoming student, promise that your portfolio is your original work and that you have not relied on excessive or inappropriate assistance from anyone else in the development of that material.

 When is the portfolio due?

-Once the team at the Writing Program has read your portfolio, we will place you in a Writing course that will, once completed, fulfill your Writing requirement at Stetson.
-Students will be placed in ENGL 109, Stetson Writing workshop, or an approved Writing Intensive course.
-Your placement will be recorded on your degree audit; once it's been reorcded, you should work with your advisor to enroll in a suitable course.
+Once we have read your portfolio, we will place you in a writing course that will, once completed, fulfill your writing requirement.
+Students will be placed in ENGL 109 - Stetson Writing Workshop or an approved writing-intensive course.
+Your placement will be recorded on your degree audit; once it's been recorded, you should work with your advisor to enroll in a suitable course.

-Portfolios should be submitted electronically (in pdf, doc, or docx, please) to the Director of the Writing Program at firstname.lastname@example.org.
+Portfolios should be submitted electronically (in PDF, DOC or DOCX format) to the director of the Writing Program at email@example.com.

-If submitted in hard copy, the entire portfolio should be clipped together with the enclosed Cover Sheet on the top.
-Mail them to this address:
+If submitted in hard copy, the entire portfolio should be clipped together with the cover sheet on the top and mailed to: